benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 ## The Dungeon Needs a Walkthrough: Implicit feature support via examples and tutorials

 Software development is much like game development: there are a few hardcore devs out there who want to solve every problem themselves, but most people just want to complete the challenge, regardless of what help they receive.
-So if you want to make a micro-framework like this popular, it needs to have easy, established ways to solve most common problems brought to it.
+So if you want to make a micro-framework like this successful, it needs to have easy, established ways to solve most common problems brought to it.
 This does not always require code: typically documentation, examples, and tutorials provide the necessary solutions just as effectively as coded features.

 The only way that consistently works is to just write guides for the rooms and minibosses in rooms that you and your collaborators have already explored, encourage others to do the same, and hope that they are useful to others.